 The only way a tenant can be removed from a rental unit is if the landlord wins an eviction lawsuit against the tenant.
 Even then, the only person authorized to remove the tenant is a law enforcement officer.
 The landlord must never try to force the tenant to move out of the rental unit.
 In fact, Arizona law has made this illegal.
 Illegal Eviction Procedures in Arizona has more information on this topic.

 After an eviction occurs, the landlord may find that the tenant has left personal property in the rental unit.
 The landlord cannot just dispose of the property.
-The landlord must notify the tenant in writing that the tenant has 21 days to claim the property.
-If the tenant does not claim the property in 21 days, then the landlord can dispose of or sell the property.
-The landlord can charge the tenant reasonable fees for storage of the property.
-If the landlord sells the property, the landlord can use the proceeds to cover the fees the tenant owes to the landlord.
-If there are extra proceeds, then the landlord must give the money to the tenant (see ARS § 33-1368).
+The landlord must notify the tenant in writing that the tenant has 14 days to claim the property.
+If the tenant does not claim the property in 14 days, the landlord can donate the property to charity or sell the property (the landlord can charge the tenant reasonable fees for storage).
+If the landlord sells the property, the landlord can use the proceeds to cover outstanding rent or other costs (as specified in the rental agreement) that the tenant owes the landlord.
+After the sale, the landlord must give any remaining money to the tenant (see ARS § 33-1368).
 Handling a Tenant’s Property in Arizona: Eviction Lockouts has more information on this topic.

 Landlords must carefully follow all the rules and procedures required by Arizona law when evicting a tenant; otherwise, the eviction may not be valid.
 Although these rules and procedures may seem burdensome to the landlord, they are there for a reason.
 Evictions often occur very quickly, and the end result is serious: the tenant has lost a place to live.
 The rules help ensure the eviction is justified and that the tenant has enough time to find a new home.